createchaos/ur_online_control-1/README.md

         ```

 4. Add the src folders from each of the two repositories to your rhino paths: `Rhino >> Command:EditPythonScript >> Tools >> Options >> Module Search Paths >> Add to search path >> press Ok >> restart Rhino`
-    > It doesn’t matter where, this is needed to make sure it remembers the changes in the paths.
-You can then delete it (delete what?)